HOT SCHEDULES

 Orange shaded Quantity field denotes User Override.
 Perhaps System Suggested "2" but user changed to "3".

-Also notice how this row has been expanded to show 10 additional columns specific to that item.
+Row Expansion: Notice how this row has been expanded to show 10 additional columns specific to that item.
 One sub-column even contains a dropdown expansion.
 Housing sub-columns inside the expanded sub-rows below, provides convenient access to important information (while avoiding the dilemma of a mile-wide table and infinite horizontal scrolling).

 Green checkmark icon denotes manual revision after Order was placed.

-This would be a scenario where Manager forgot to add an item after placing the order.
-In the scenario 1) user calls Vendor and asks them to make a change to the Order, 2) then user must manually update the Order, reflecting the recent change, so that the System is aware of the revision.
+Then user must manually update the Order, reflecting the recent change, so that the System is aware of the revision.

 FINAL THOUGHTS